 Her Majesty’s Prison Brixton, Jebb Avenue, SW2 5XF -

-Are you brave enough to dip your toes?
-Inspiring true British stubborness, Brockwell Park's Lido seems to always have visitors, regardless of what the weather throws at them.
-Or perhaps your are so eager to prove yourself?
-Chicken!
-Nevertheless there are lots of things to keep you occupied at the park, including a BMX track, a massive sandpit and Lambeth's annual county show.
-What more could you ask for?!
+Fancy a dip?
+In true British fashion Brockwell Park's Lido seems to always have visitors, regardless of what the weather's doing.
+But if you don't want to get in the water, there's plenty of things to keep you occupied at the park, including a BMX track, a massive sandpit and Lambeth's annual county show.

 Dulwich Rd, SE24 0NG -